-- Be constructed of 1.8m high pre-coated metal sheeting panels (eg. Colorbond®) in 'Woodland Grey®' colour or coloured to match - 100 x 100mm expressed posts, capping and 150mm plinth detail in black - Acceptable fencing profiles include include Lysaght's Neetascreen or Stratco's Superdek ranges or similar profiles approved in writing by Stockland's Design Team - Not exceed 60% of the length of the side boundary taken from the rear boundary - Option to have stepped fence with landscaping up to a maximum of 4m from the nearest front corner building line - On sloping sites fences should be stepped - All fencing shall be set true and plumb
+- · Homestead profile: - Be constructed of pre-coated metal sheeting panels (eg. Colorbond) in 'Woodland Grey®' colour or coloured to match. - Acceptable fencing profile is Lysaght miniscreen or similar profiles approved in writing by Stockland's architect. - The fence height is to be 1900mm from the bottom of the plinth to the top of the post. - Expressed posts:100 x 100mm in black. - Top rails: four in total, each being 75 x 16 x 2350mm in black. - Bottom plinth: 150mm x 1.6mm in black (with a 38 x 25mm stiffener in black). - Not exceed 60% of the length of the side boundary taken from the rear boundary. - Option to have stepped fence with landscaping up to a maximum of 4m from the nearest front corner building line - On sloping sites the fencing is to be stepped. - All fencing is to be true and plumb.